Evaluating Detection Thresholds: The Impact of False Positives and Negatives on Super-Resolution Ultrasound Localization

 \section{Conclusion}

-We analyzed the impact of FPs and FNs against each other both in different regions and for two data with different architectures and center frequencies.
+We analyzed the impact of FPs and FNs against each other both in different regions and for two datasets with different architectures and center frequencies.
 Dense regions were found to be more resilient to detection errors and can tolerate moderate FP and FN rates, owing to their structural redundancy.
 Sparse regions, on the other hand, are highly sensitive to detection errors, with metrics dropping sharply as FP and FN rates increase.
 This underscores the need for stringent control over detection parameters in sparse regions to prevent rapid declines in PSNR and ensure high signal fidelity.
 The higher frequency introduced a slight increase in sensitivity to FN rates, but the overall impact remains less severe than in sparse regions.

 Our findings further indicate that when using higher center frequencies, achieving optimal SSIM requires careful tuning of FP and FN rates, especially in sparse regions where misdetections have a more pronounced impact.
 The findings also underscore the need for adaptive detection thresholds that can account for regional density variations within the image.
 For applications requiring high spatial fidelity, such as dense microvascular imaging, it may be advantageous to employ higher frequencies while ensuring low FN rates through advanced detection algorithms.
-However, higher ultrasound frequencies may also increase the likelihood of MB destruction, which can limit the duration and quality of imaging as fewer MBs are available to track blood flow over time.
 These insights could provide practical guidelines for clinicians and researchers to optimize ULM image quality by adjusting detection sensitivity based on MB density and imaging frequency.